Understanding The Personal Injury Lawsuit Process In Georgia

 People injured by another person or party may be entitled to compensation for losses and damages.
 Filing an injury claim is the first step in receiving compensation.
 Most personal injury claims actually settle without filing a lawsuit.

 If a party refuses to negotiate a fair settlement, it may be necessary to work with a personal injury lawyer to discuss filing a lawsuit.
 Understanding the personal injury lawsuit process in Atlanta, GA can be helpful, especially if you are nervous or worried about how lawsuits work.

 The personal injury lawsuit process in Atlanta, GA varies slightly, depending on the type of case and the facts of the case.
 However, there are common steps that are the same in all lawsuits.

 1. Locate a Personal Injury Attorney

 It is usually a good idea to contact a personal injury attorney as soon as possible after an accident.
-An attorney investigates the accident to gather and preserve evidence proving fault and liability.
+An Atlanta personal injury lawyer investigates the accident to gather and preserve evidence proving fault and liability.
 These are two essential legal requirements to receive compensation for an injury claim.